-The modern workplace wreaks havoc on our health.
-Spending long hours hunched over a computer, sitting through endless meetings or stuck behind a steering wheel commuting disrupts the body’s natural alignment.
+The modern workplace is wreaking havoc on your health.
+Spending long hours hunched over a computer, sitting through endless meetings and commuting to and from the office disrupts the body’s natural alignment.

 Mark Verstegen, founder of Athletes’ Performance and Core Performance

 First, Fix Your Posture

 You already know sitting all day is bad for you.
 Don't make it even worse with bad posture.
 Performance coach Mark Verstegen, founder of Athletes’ Performance and Core Performance, suggests re-setting your posture frequently throughout the workday.